Ezekiel 41: Verse 9

 "The remaining terrace" is translated "that which was left" in the King James Version, "the free space" in the New Revised Standard Version.
 Jamieson, Fausset and Brown note that there was unoccupied space in Solomon's Temple which the Kings of Judah had used for horses dedicated to the sun, and that in Ezekiel's visionary temple there was to be no space which was not sacred to the Lord.

-The design inside (41:15b–26)
+The design inside (verses 15b–26)

 This section describes the interior design inside the temple; the details are obscure.
 In this addition, the interior of the Most Holy Place or the Holy of Holies is described openly unlike in the previous part.